BradoBrain/CombineLearning/README.md

 .collect(by: count) - operator that can get a number and putting items into an array until that number.
 It will continue to do this until pipeline finishes.

 .collect(by: time) - operator that gets a time interval.
-During the interval it adds the items to an array
+During the interval it adds the items to an array.

+// .collect(by: Time or Count) - we can set it by interval and count and when one of the limits is reashed the items collected will be published.

 // Selecting